TERF (acronym): Usage

 Smythe initially used TERF to refer to a particular type of feminist whom she characterized as "unwilling to recognise trans women as sisters".
 She also notes that the term has taken on additional connotations and that it has been "weaponised at times" by both inclusionary and exclusionary groups.
 The term has since become an established part of the contemporary feminist language, but its usage is contested.

 Cristan Williams writes in The SAGE Encyclopedia of Trans Studies that "the term has been rhetorically helpful in distinguishing TERF activism from the long-term radical feminist community members who are inclusive of trans women."

 Several writers have observed that TERF can be used in broader senses to refer to trans-exclusionary feminists who are not radical, people with a certain kind of trans-exclusionary politics regardless of whether they are radical feminists or even things that are culturally associated with second-wave feminism in general.

+Kara Dansky, a gender-critical feminist, stated that "many feminists have chosen to reclaim the term TERF".

 The Oxford English Dictionary (OED) added an entry for TERF (noun) in June 2022, which states that although the term was first intended as a neutral descriptor, it is "now typically regarded as derogatory".
 OED editor Fiona McPherson explained that because "there is a little bit more nuance behind its usageit's not always just a straight-out insult", the dictionary's editors opted to explain this rather than simply label the term "derogatory" or "chiefly derogatory".
 In 2023, the AP Stylebook advised journalists to avoid the term, deeming it "vague and politicized."